Finite-blocklength Fluid Antenna Systems: Derivation of in

-and now the expression format has been converted into the standardized Gumbel CDF. \item[-] Though $x$ and $z$ in \eqref{Gumbel-converted} are one-to-one mapping for $x\ge0$, we need to find the corresponding random variable of $z$ standardized from $\rho_{\max}$.
-Assuming, $a_z$ and $b_z$ are standardization parameters:
+which is now the standardized Gumbel CDF. \item Though $x$ and $z$ in \eqref{Gumbel-converted} are one-to-one mapping for $x\ge0$, we need to find the corresponding random variable of $z$ standardized from $\rho_{\max}$.
+Assuming that $a_z$ and $b_z$ are the standardization parameters, we define